BruningLab/warpDOCK/README.md

 **Launching the queue-engine**

-When all instances are booted up and running, the queue-engine can be launched from the control node by calling the conductor.
-The sfactor is a value between 1 and 4 which sets the processing threshold.
+The queue-engine can be launched from the control node by calling the Conductor.
+The s-factor is a value between 1 and 4 which sets the processing threshold limit.
+Typically, an s-factor of 3 is recommended.

 ```
-conductor
+Conductor

 options:
   -h, --help          show this help message and exit